More often, some dog breeds, particularly the German Shepherds, have a more wolf-like resemblance than other dog -breeds.

 While wolves have a single breeding season per year, you find that a tamed dog such as the German shepherd can breed up to two times a year.

 Moreover, wolves demonstrate a faster maturity rate than the German Shepherd Dogs.
 Its maturity bases on the fact that wolves are more adapted to a life of individuality and self-reliance than domesticated dogs.
 You find that majority of wild animals start to prepare themselves to be independent at an earlier stage of development, for them to survive the wildlife.

 On the contrary, domestic dogs such as the GSD, which are more dependent on their human companions, have a slower maturing rate.

-Also read: German Shepherd life expectancy.
+Important read: German Shepherd life expectancy.

 Wolves have yellow eyes, whereas German shepherd dogs typically have dark brown eyes.
-Their coats differ a lot from wolves since the wolves only have camouflage colors that protect them from antagonistic animals in the wild.
+Their coats differ a lot from wolves, since the wolves only have camouflage colors that protect them from antagonistic animals in the wild.